Miami: Events

 Miami is home to a number of annual festivals, such as the Calle Ocho Festival, the largest Latin music festival in the country, which has run since 1978.

 Another celebrated event is the Miami International Film Festival, taking place every year for 10 days around the first week of March, during which independent international and American films are screened across Miami.
 Miami has over a half dozen independent film theaters.

 The Miami Jewish Film Festival (MJFF) was established in 1996.
 It is an annual event held in January that screens a variety of films relating to Jewish history and culture.
 As of 2025, the festival awards a number of film awards: Critics Jury Prize, Next Wave Jury Prize, Kadima Jury Prize, Torchbearer Award, Emerging Filmmaker Award, and the Audience Awards for Best Narrative Film, Documentary Film, and Short Film.
 The Miami Jewish Film Club holds special screenings throughout the year.

 Miami is a major fashion center, home to models and some of the top modeling agencies in the world.
 Miami hosts many fashion shows and events, including the annual Miami Fashion Week and the Mercedes-Benz Fashion Week Miami, held in the Wynwood Art District.

 Music and performing arts

 Miami attracts a large number of musicians, singers, actors, dancers, and orchestral players.
 The city has numerous orchestras, symphonies, and performing art conservatories.
-These include the Florida Grand Opera, FIU School of Music, Frost School of Music, and the New World School of the Arts.
+These include the Florida Grand Opera, Alhambra Orchestra, Florida International University's Herbert and Nicole Wertheim School of Music and Performing Arts, Frost School of Music, and the New World School of the Arts.